kkimber/CBUSPico/README.md

 ## Project Status

 * Current status has the example module compling and it appears functional.
-* Use of the external I2C EEPROM is not yet fully implemented, and is completely untested.
+* Use of the external I2C FRAM or EEPROM is not yet implemented, and is largely untested.
 * Module based on using the PICO QPSI flash should be functional, but has had very limited testing.

 **NOTE:** This is a work in progress and all API's and interfaces are therefore subject to change.